 (A site map is not just great for visitors, but for web traffic too!)

-(Default WordPress 404 Error Page)
+(Default WordPress 404 Not Found page)

-(WordPress Traffic Blueprint – Configuration Checklist)
+(Traffic Blueprint – Configuration Phase Checklist)

-The kind of skills and expertise involved in expertly configuring a WordPress site can take many web developers a long time to acquire.
+The kind of knowledge and expertise required to perform the configuration process can take some website developers a long time to acquire.

-This is the end of Section Three
+This is the end of Section 3

-To read more, click on the link below:
+To read more, click here: